Cristiano Ronaldo: 2009–2015: World record transfer and consecutive Ballon d'Or wins

-Ronaldo adapted tremendously to Spanish football, scoring 33 goals in just 35 games in his debut season.
+Ronaldo scored 46 league goals during his third season with Real Madrid.

-In 2009, Ronaldo transferred to Real Madrid for a then world record £80 million.
-At least 80,000 fans attended his presentation at the Santiago Bernabéu, surpassing the 25-year record of 75,000 fans who had welcomed Diego Maradona at Napoli.
-Ronaldo said, "This is the completion of my boyhood dream, to be a Real Madrid player."

-Ronaldo made his La Liga debut against Deportivo La Coruña on 29 August, scoring a penalty in a 3–2 home win.
-He scored in each of his first four league games, the first Madrid player to do so.
-His first Champions League goals for the club followed with two free kicks in the first group match against Zürich.
-His strong start to the season was interrupted when he suffered an ankle injury in October while on international duty, which kept him sidelined for seven weeks.
-Despite scoring 33 goals in all competitions and contributing to Real Madrid's 96 points in La Liga, his first season with Madrid ended trophyless.
+In 2009, Ronaldo transferred to Real Madrid for £80 million, a world record transfer fee at the time.
+He was unveiled in front of 80,000 fans at the Santiago Bernabéu, and said that playing for Real Madrid had been his childhood dream.
+He made his La Liga debut against Deportivo La Coruña on 29 August, scoring once in a 3–2 win.
+He became the first Madrid player to scored in each of his first four league games.
+He scored his first two Champions League goals for the club in September, in the first group match against Zürich.
+In October, he suffered an ankle injury while on international duty, which kept him sidelined for seven weeks.
+He finished the season with 33 goals across all competitions.

-Ronaldo scored 46 league goals during the La Liga championship success in his third season in Spain.

-Following Raúl's departure, Ronaldo was given No. 7 for the 2010–11 season and scored 53 goals, helping Madrid win the Copa del Rey, scoring the winning goal against rivals Barcelona in the El Clásico, his first trophy with Madrid.
-He also became the first player in La Liga to score 40 goals.
+Following Raúl's departure from the club, Ronaldo was given the No. 7 shirt for the 2010–11 season.
+He scored 53 goals during the season and earned his first trophy in Spain as Madrid won the Copa del Rey.
+He became the first player to score 40 goals in a La Liga season.
 In addition to the Pichichi Trophy, Ronaldo won the European Golden Shoe for a second time, becoming the first player to win the award in different leagues.

-The following season saw Ronaldo score 60 goals across all competitions, leading Madrid to their first league title in four years with a record 100 points and his runner-up finish to Lionel Messi in the 2011 FIFA Ballon d'Or.
+During the 2011–12 season, Ronaldo scored 60 goals across all competitions and led Madrid to their first league title in four years with a record 100 points.
+He finished runner-up for the 2011 FIFA Ballon d'Or behind Lionel Messi.
 He scored his 100th league goal for Madrid in a 5–1 win over Real Sociedad on 24 March 2012, breaking the previous club record held by Ferenc Puskás.
-In the 2012–13 season, he scored his first hat-trick in the Champions League in a 4–1 win over Ajax.
-Four days later, he became the first player to score in six successive Clásicos when he hit a brace in a 2–2 draw at Camp Nou.
-His performances again saw Ronaldo voted second in the running for the 2012 FIFA Ballon d'Or, behind four-time winner Messi.
+In the 2012–13 season, Ronaldo scored his first hat-trick in the Champions League in a 4–1 win over Ajax.
+Ronaldo finished second in voting for the 2012 FIFA Ballon d'Or, again behind Messi.
+On 6 January, he captained Madrid for the first time in an official match, scoring twice in a 4–3 win over Sociedad.